oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 This example shows a simple IM for a digital music library.
 The components of the library are described here along with the associated JIDL.
 The ERD for the library appears at the end of this section.
-The complete, consolidate JADN, JIDL, and property tables can be found in [Appendix E.1](#e1-music-library).
+The complete, consolidated JADN, JIDL, and property tables can be found in [Appendix E.1](#e1-music-library).

 The model assumes that each track is stored as a file with its